3303-Firefighting-Drone-Swarm-Group1/Iteration-5/README.md

 1. Changes to Scheduler implementation.
 - Created States for clear behaviour of Scheduler.
-- Updated how Incidents are stored and handled.
+- Updated how Incidents are stored and scheduled.
 - Implemented white-box testing.

 2. Changes to Drone implementation.

 ![State Machine](Iteration 2/diagrams/SYSC_3303_Iteration_2_state_Machine.png)
 - Created States for clear behaviour of Drone.